WadhwaniAI/StudentDropoutEWS/README.md

   - They are not required for the training or inference pipelines.
   - They are required only for *explainability*.
 - Predictor groups are used to explain a model's predictions and guide interventions.
-- Features are manually organized into predictor groups—currently there is no script to generate them.
+- Features may be manually organized into predictor groups depending on which aspects are most relevant for explanation.
   - The features in [Predictor groups](metadata/predictor_groups.json) must be a subset of the features used in modeling.
   - We use programmatic inputs and guidance from *VSK* and *UNICEF India* to aggregate features into logical groups.
-    - For example, features representing the location are grouped as "geographical_factors" group, and features representing attendance are grouped as "attendance_factors".
+    - For example, features representing the location are grouped as "geographical_factors", and features representing attendance are grouped as "attendance_factors".
-    - **Note:** Different strategies could be adopted to implement this aggregation.
-- Please modify [Predictor groups](metadata/predictor_groups.json) for different group explanations.
+    - **Note:** Different strategies could be adopted to implement this aggregation and modify [Predictor groups](metadata/predictor_groups.json) based on your unique needs.

 ---